janko/sequel-activerecord_connection/README.md

 end
 ```

-When combining Active Record and Sequel transactions, Sequel transaction hook
-functionality will be utilized when possible.
+When registering transaction hooks, they will be registered on Sequel
+transactions when possible, and which case they will have behaviour described
+in the [Sequel docs][sequel transaction hooks].

 ```rb
 # Sequel: An after_commit transaction hook will always get executed if the outer